 “A couple of Mormons,” Sarah said.

-Similarly, if a character reacts to something another character says or does, to maintain clarity, pop the reaction on a new line, followed by dialogue.
+If a character reacts to something another character says or does, to maintain clarity, pop the reaction on a new line, followed by dialogue.
 So for example:

 “We’re all sold out,” Dan said.